Natanagar/Making-waves/README.md

 We will evaluate your player in terms of the architectural solution, performance, and readability.
 Build system will be a plus.
 Use your imagination and have fun!

 ## How can I use this app?
-Create work directory in the terminal with mkdir.
-Change work directory in the terminal with command cd.
-Clone this project to work directory use [__git clone__ ](https://github.com/Natanagar/Making-waves.git).
-Next step you can use command yarn install or npm install, After that you can run the application with command yarn start or npm start and open address http://localhost:3000/ or http://localhost:3001/ (if you use port 3000).
+You have to create work directory in the terminal with mkdir.
+Next you'll change work directory in the terminal with command cd.
+Later you'll clone this project to work directory use [__git clone__ ](https://github.com/Natanagar/Making-waves.git).
+In the end you'll fire the app with __yarn install__ and __yarn start__ in the terminal and open address http://localhost:3000/ or http://localhost:3001/ (if your port 3000 is busied).

 ## How it works?

-App use spotify API.
-You need create login in the Spotify  if you want to listen sometracks.
-Will be better if you fetch your playlist from Spotify account, but it is not only one option.
-You can upload track from your computer.
-For this option please use link __player__.
-If you want listen tracks from Spotify firstly you'll need to login to Spotify and use link __spotify__ you can listen music.
+App uses spotify API.
+You have to create account in Spotify.
+It's very common because every day you can listen music with Spotify.
+Next step will be fetching your playlist from Spotify to the app.
+You can upload tracks from your computer.
+This option works if you click on link __player__.
+If you want to listen tracks from Spotify firstly you'll need to login to Spotify and after them use link __spotify__.

 ### API
-Spotify API is implemented to app.
-Use Implicit flow in OAuth2.
+__Spotify__ API is implemented to app.
+I use Implicit flow when I created OAuth2 authentification.
 App was created with React-Redux(redux-thunk).

 ##### Contrubution
 This is test task.